New method also considers environmental impact of microplastics

 Anna Schwarz, TNO researcher explains: ‘Through our extensive research on microplastics, we already know a lot about the sources of microplastics and where they end up in the environment.
 However, we still know less about the environmental impact of microplastics.’

-Schwarz continues: ‘At TNO, we have years of experience in life cycle assessment (LCA), to evaluate the impact of products throughout their life cycle.
+Schwarz continues: ‘At TNO, we have years of experience in life cycle assessment (LCA), such as in the CISUFLO project, to evaluate the impact of products throughout their life cycle.
+This experience forms the foundation for our circular scenario models.
 You want to include the human and environmental impact in this analysis of products.
 However, the environmental impacts of plastic pollution and microplastics have so far not been considered.

 A plastic container enters the environment faster than a glass jar and therefore has an effect on the environment.
 Because that factor is currently not included, the comparison is actually not quite fair.
 We’ve therefore developed a new method that does include this impact of microplastics in the LCA of plastic products.
 This brings us one step closer to gaining a full picture of the impact of plastic products.’